nickangtc/react-codealong-boilerplate/README.md

 ## What's included
 * All 3 CDNs needed for React to work: React.js, ReactDOM.js, JSXTransformer.js
 * Basic layout for recreating Medium app
+* Some simulated articles data "from the server"

 That's all.
 See you on the other side.